Priya00300/Microservice-Based-Banking-API/README.md

-Here is a complete README.md file based on all the commands that worked for you.
-You can copy and paste this directly into a file named README.md in your project's root folder (C:\Users\User\Downloads\banking-api\banking-api).

 🚀 Banking API Project
 This is a Spring Boot application for managing bank accounts and transactions.
 It uses a PostgreSQL database running in a Docker container.